 Valerian for Lichen Planus

-Valerian is an olden herbal plant with extensive variety of health benefits.
-It is natural sedative which is why people use valerian root to cure insomnia and sleeping disorders.
+Valerian is an olden herbal plant with an extensive variety of health benefits.
+It is a natural sedative which is why people use valerian root to cure insomnia and sleeping disorders.
 It has been observed that stress and anxiety are triggers of lichen planus.
-Valerian herbal tea can get better mood and decrease stress.
+Valerian herbal tea can get the better mood and decrease stress.
 Natural medicine practioners suggest using valerian tea for stress management.

 Sage for Lichen Planus

-For people suffering with oral lichen planus, simply chewing on sage can be a very successful Natural Treatment for Lichen Planus that can help take away some of the pain.
+For people suffering from oral lichen planus, simply chewing on sage can be a very successful Natural Treatment for Lichen Planus that can help take away some of the pain.
 If you find chewing on sage is not easy, then you can prepare a tea with dried sage and drink that up instead.

 Oats for Lichen Planus

 People have been using oats to treat skin disease and to decrease skin inflammation.
-It has anti-oxidant properties which decrease irritation and soothe painful lesions.
+It has anti-oxidant properties that decrease irritation and soothe painful lesions.
 Oats are an effective Natural Remedy for Lichen Planus.

 Basil for Lichen Planus

 Like turmeric, basil has been moreover used for centuries for curing different medical conditions.
 The Queen of Herbs contains antibacterial, anti-inflammatory and medicinal properties.
 Basil is used as an ingredient in some food such as salad dressings, pasta, etc. To treat lichen planus, apply the juice of the basil leaves directly on the affected area each night.
-You can as well chew a few basil leaves for Herbal Treatment for Lichen Planus in mouth or just add fresh/dry basil to your meals.
+You can as well chew a few basil leaves for Herbal Treatment for Lichen Planus in the mouth or just add fresh/dry basil to your meals.

 Essential Oils for Lichen Planus

-Once you have preferred the best Natural Essential oil for you, it is essential that you dilute it properly with carrier oil – for lichen planus, more virgin coconut oil and olive oil are ideal.
+Once you have preferred the best Natural Essential oil for you, it is essential that you dilute it properly with a carrier oil – for lichen planus, more virgin coconut oil and olive oil are ideal.
 Then be sure to carry out a patch test to make certain you are not sensitive.